-- (f) Nothing in this Act shall be construed to prohibit an EMT, EMT-I, A-EMT, Paramedic, or PHRN from completing an initial Occupational Safety and Health Administration Respirator Medical Evaluation Questionnaire on behalf of fire service personnel, as permitted by his or her EMS System Medical Director. - (g) An EMT, EMT-I, A-EMT, Paramedic, PHRN, PHAPRN, or PHPA shall be eligible to work for another EMS System for a period not to exceed 2 weeks if the individual is under the direct supervision of another licensed individual operating at the same or higher level as the EMT, EMT-I, A-EMT, Paramedic, PHRN, PHAPRN, or PHPA; obtained approval in writing from the EMS System's Medical Director; and tests into the EMS System based upon appropriate standards as outlined in the EMS System Program Plan.
+- (f) Nothing in this Act shall be construed to prohibit an EMT, EMT-I, A-EMT, Paramedic, or PHRN from completing an initial Occupational Safety and Health Administration Respirator Medical Evaluation Questionnaire on behalf of fire service personnel, as permitted by his or her EMS System Medical Director. - shall be eliqible to work for another EMS System for a period not to exceed 2 weeks if the individual is under the direct supervision of another licensed individual operating at the same or higher level as the EMT, EMT-I, A-EMT, Paramedic, PHRN, PHAPRN, or PHPA; obtained approval in writing from the EMS System's Medical Director; and tests into the EMS System based upon appropriate standards as outlined in the EMS System Program Plan.
 The EMS System within which the EMT, EMT-I, A-EMT, Paramedic, PHRN, PHAPRN, or PHPA is seeking to join must make all required testing available to the EMT, EMT-I,

-- 1 A-EMT, Paramedic, PHRN, PHAPRN, or PHPA within 2 weeks after - 2 the written request.
-Failure to do so by the EMS System shall - 3 allow the EMT, EMT-I, A-EMT, Paramedic, PHRN, PHAPRN, or PHPA - 4 to continue working for another EMS System until all required - 5 testing becomes available. - 6 (Source: P.A.
+A-EMT, Paramedic, PHRN, PHAPRN, or PHPA within 2 weeks after the written request.
+Failure to do so by the EMS System shall allow the EMT, EMT-I, A-EMT, Paramedic, PHRN, PHAPRN, or PHPA to continue working for another EMS System until all required testing becomes available.

+(Source: P.A.
 102-79, eff.
+1-1-22.)

-1-1-22.) - 7 (210 ILCS 50/3.85)
+(210 ILCS 50/3.85)

-- 8 Sec.
+Sec.
 3.85.
-Vehicle Service Providers. - 9 (a) "Vehicle Service Provider" means an entity licensed by 10 the Department to provide emergency or non-emergency medical 11 services in compliance with this Act, the rules promulgated by 12 the Department pursuant to this Act, and an operational plan 13 approved by its EMS System(s), utilizing at least ambulances 14 or specialized emergency medical service vehicles (SEMSV). - (1) "Ambulance" means any publicly or privately owned on-road vehicle that is specifically designed, constructed or modified and equipped, and is intended to be used for, and is maintained or operated for the emergency transportation of persons who are sick, injured, wounded otherwise incapacitated or helpless, the or non-emergency medical transportation of persons who require the presence of medical personnel to monitor the individual's condition or medical apparatus being used on such individuals. - (2) "Specialized Emergency Medical Services Vehicle"
+Vehicle Service Providers.

+- (a) "Vehicle Service Provider" means an entity licensed by the Department to provide emergency or non-emergency medical services in compliance with this Act, the rules promulgated by the Department pursuant to this Act, and an operational plan approved by its EMS System(s), utilizing at least ambulances or specialized emergency medical service vehicles (SEMSV). - (1) "Ambulance" means any publicly or privately owned on-road vehicle that is specifically designed, constructed or modified and equipped, and is intended to be used for, maintained or operated for the emergency and is transportation of persons who are sick, injured, wounded otherwise incapacitated or helpless, or or the non-emergency medical transportation of persons who require the presence of medical personnel to monitor the individual's condition or medical apparatus being used on such individuals. - (2) "Specialized Emergency Medical Services Vehicle"